ConnorHsuan/CPE-322-Spring-2025/README.md

 ## Stevens Institute of Technology
 ### Connor Hsuan
 ---
-This is the *table of contents* for the respository and a brief introduction on the author.
+This is the **table of contents** for the respository and a brief introduction on the author.
-__Italic__

 ---
 ### Table of Contents
 1. Assignment 1